NexPlayer/Unity-SDK/platforms/hololens.md

 ## Build Configuration

-- Build Settings → Switch Platform to Universal Windows Platform, and follow below configuration
+**Build Settings → Switch Platform** to Universal Windows Platform, and follow below configuration:

 ![](../assets/platforms/holo8.png)

-- Player Settings → Player → Other Settings → Capabilities → Script Compilation → Add UWP macro
+**Player Settings → Player → Other Settings → Capabilities → Script Compilation → Add UWP macro**:

 ![](../assets/platforms/holo9.png)

-- Player Settings → Player → Publishing Settings → Capabilities → Check InternetClient checkbox.
-This is to enable our SDK to access the internet.
+Go to **Player Settings → Player → Publishing Settings → Capabilities** and check the **InternetClient** checkbox in order to allow our SDK to access the internet:

 ![](../assets/platforms/holo10.png)

-- Change the plugin inspector setting to target UWP and CPU to ARM64
+Change the Plugin setting to target **UWP** and set **CPU** to **ARM64** in the Inspector:

 ![](../assets/platforms/holo11.png)

-- Create build folder in the project directory
-- Build Settings → Build → Select the build folder
+Create a folder in the project directory where builds will be saved, then navigate to **Build Settings → Build** and select the build folder:

 ![](../assets/platforms/holo12.png)

-- It will generate new Visual Studio solution inside the Build folder.
-Open the .sln file
+This will generate new Visual Studio solution inside the build folder.
+Open the .sln file:

 ![](../assets/platforms/holo13.png)

 ### UWP Hololens 2 Deployment

-- Open the the startup project Properties
+- Open the the startup project's **Properties**
-- Change Platform to ARM64
+- Change Platform to **ARM64**
-- Deploy using your preferred method (Remote Machine, Emulator)
+- Deploy using your preferred method (**Remote Machine**, **Emulator**)